Sampson Starkweather

-Sampson Starkweather is an American poet.
+Sampson Starkweather (born 1976) is an American poet.
 Starkweather received a BA in English Roanoke College and an MFA in creative writing from Sarah Lawrence College.
 In 2006, Sampson Starkweather started the press Birds, LLC. with Dan Boehl, Chris Tonelli, Matt Rasmussen, and Justin Marks.
 He has helped organize, Lost & Found: The CUNY Poetics Document Initiative and the CUNY Chapbook festival.
 In 2013, Starkweather self-published The First Four Books of Sampson Starkweather through Birds, LLC.
-The book has been categorized as a ‘metarealist’ text by the Huffington Post.
+The book has been categorized as a ‘metarealist’ text by The Huffington Post.